tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 You can find some more information about this approach [here](http://teropa.info/blog/2015/10/18/refactoring-angular-apps-to-components.html).

-First, let's convert our Controller into a Component:
+First, let's create a template for our Component:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="3.8"}}

-* We changed `controller` into `directive`
+* We copied the code from `main.html`
+* We removed the `ng-controller` because we no longer need it
+* We renamed `vm` to `partiesList` which we defined in the Component

+Now, let's convert our Controller into a Component:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.6"}}

+* We used `component` method to define new Component
+* We named the Component very similar to the previous Controller
 * We connect the Component to a template with `templateUrl`
 * We named the Component's controller like we did with `controllerAs`
 * We copied the same controller code into`controller`

-> In Angular 1.5 there is a new `component` object that is shorter then the `directive` syntax
+> In Angular 1.5 there is a new `component` function that is not exactly the same thing as a `directive`.
+You should [read more](https://docs.angularjs.org/guide/component) about it in the official guide.

-Now let's create our Component's HTML in a new file we places in the `templateUrl`:
+We can now just delete the code in `main.html` and instead call out Component:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="3.7"}}

-* We copied the code from `main.html`
-* We removed the `ng-controller` because we no longer need it
-* We renamed `vm` to `partiesList` which we defined in the Component

-So now let's just delete the code in `main.html` and instead call out Component:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="3.6"}}

 That's it!

 Now we can use `<parties-list>` tag anywhere, and we will get the list of parties!

+# Full advantage of ES2015 support in Meteor 1.3

+Since we're serious developers and Meteor gives us ability to use things from the future, let's move Socially to the next level!

+To make Socially easier to maintainable we can use es6 classes and modules.

+Let's create a `imports` folder.
+It allows us to lazy-load modules.

+To fully move PartiesList component we have to create space for it.

+This is a structure of Socially app:

+    client/
+    imports/
+      ui/
+        components/ - put here every component
+          partiesList/
+          .../
+    server/

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.9"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.10"}}

+* We transformed Controller to be a es6 class instead of just a function (it will be easier to move things to Angular2 in the future)
+* We create angular module with the same name as the Component
+* We export angular module
+* We changed `templateUrl`

+Because `PartiesList` module is in `imports` and it's lazy-loaded we have to import it into Socially:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.11"}}

+As you can see in your browser, template is missing.
+It's also lazy-loaded.

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.14"}}

+Since we want to use components in Socially we still have to create a main component, just like we had a main controller.

+Let's do the same steps as we did with PartiesList.

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.15"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.16"}}

+Now we can update main view in index.html file and load Socially in main.js

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.17"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="3.18"}}

 # Summary